Keeping theTradition with Imported European Lineages ~ 28 Yrs Breeding Experience

 We sell all puppies initially with limited registration.
 To get full registration, the puppy must pass its preliminary health tests or eyes, heart, hips and elbows at over 12 months of age.
 If passed, then a $500 fee is due to the breeder / seller and then the owner / buyer and seller submit an AKC status change form to the AKC to change the status to unlimited registration ($25 AKC fee) so that it's offspring can be registered.
 We do it this way so that puppies that do not pass their initial preliminary health testing cannot have offspring registered and to be fair to buyers who only pay the additional unlimited breeding fee if their puppy earns it, not when they buy the puppy at eight weeks old and it is required by OFA to be 12 to 24 months old for testing.

-AKC COCKER SPANIELS - We may have a Cocker litter from "Tilly" (Traditions Matilda) in the future.
-Silly Tilly is all black, weighs about 26 pounds and has been health tested.
-She is an energetic love bug.
-Please let us know that you would like to reserve a Tilly puppy.
+"Tilly" (Traditions Matilda, black) has a grand champion sire and a champion grandsire.
+She is scheduled to be bred to a Ky-Ann Cockers brown stud.
+Tilly is all black, weighs about 28 pounds and has been health tested for hips, patellas, eyes and heart.
+She is a snuggly, energetic love bug.
+Please let us know that you would like to reserve a Tilly puppy. $1600, plus WA sales tax.

 Our maternal line began with Sadie who is a solid black field type from a black and white sire and a buff dam (an outcrossing of color lineages).
-Fortunately, we have two lovely daughters from Georgie and Sadie...Daisy and Sissy who lives with friends of ours.
-Daisy AKC SS05805301; OFA CHIC #131887.
-Update 1/25/24 - Daisy's daughter, Matilda (aka Silly Tilly) is our only cocker.
-She's solid black and has passed her health testing.
+Fortunately, we kept two lovely daughters from Georgie and Sadie...Daisy and Sissy.
+Daisy AKC SS05805301; OFA CHIC #131887; black and tan.
+Update 1/25/25 - Daisy's daughter, Matilda (aka Silly Tilly) is our only cocker now.
+She's solid black, has passed her health testing and is scheduled to be bred to a stud at KyAnn Cockers for a summer 2025 litter!

 Puppies are picked in order of date contacted the day you take your puppy home.
 This is because we want you to know the veterinary exam results before you pick your puppy!
 Prior to that you can visit the puppies anytime by appointment.